toopster/toopster.github.io/_posts/2021-09-07-time_poor_not_poor_time_management.markdown

 One of the things that I always liked about working in tech was the ways in which you could make life easier for your colleagues.
 An Excel spreadsheet that automated income forecasting, a script that automatically batch resized and renamed thousands of images, there are loads of examples I can think of.

-The trouble is that it tends to bring out my stubborn streak, a determination to "fix" the problem myself and, every now and again I find myself stuck with no visible path forward.
+The trouble is that it tends to bring out my stubborn streak, a determination to "fix" the problem myself and not admit that I can't do everything, but every now and again I find myself stuck with no visible path forward.

 Early in my career I would often sit in front of my computer for hours on end, trying to figure out a solution myself.
 But I came to realise that this was counter productive and that I should reach out for help almost at the first sign of losing forward momentum.